4d/docs/website/translated_docs/es/ViewPro/method-list.md

 The *rangeName* parameter specifies an existing named cell range.

 In the optional *sheet* parameter, you can designate a specific spreadsheet where *rangeName* is defined.
-If omitted, the current spreadsheet is used by default.
+Si se omite, se utiliza por defecto la hoja de cálculo actual.
 You can explicitly select the current spreadsheet or the entire workbook with the following constants:

 * `vk current sheet`
 * `vk workbook`

 #### Ejemplo

-You want to give a value to the "Total" named range.
+Quiere asignar un valor al rango llamado "Total".

 ```4d
 // name the B5 cell as Total